robot.running.resourcemodel

 Generic method for creating imports.

-Import type specific methods :meth:library
+Import type specific methods :meth:library, :meth:resource and

-are recommended over this method.
+:meth:variables are recommended over this method.